 The addition of more complex starches found in rye or whole grains controls the rate of fermentation.
 This happens as the starches are harder to break down.
-Additional flora found in wholewheat and rye grains also adds more bacteria to the starter, which it loves.
+Similar to using high gluten flour the additional flora found in wholewheat and rye grains adds more bacteria to the starter.

 In terms of flavour and rise there seem to be improvements, the inclusion of rye flour has always helped my starters.

-Flour is filled with proteins, starches, fibre and bacterias.
-Organic flour is the same, but the difference with organic flour is that natural fertilisers and cleaning agents have to be used in its production.
+Flour is filled with proteins, starches, fibre and bacteria.
+Organic flour contains the same amount than non organic.
+The difference with organic flour is that during the milling, weaker cleaning agents are used.